mbsim-env/build/README.md

 space to hold the MBSim-Env source code the build directories as well as all your MBSim-Env models and data.
 3. Configure your shell to add `<mypath>/build/docker/buildScripts` to your `PATH`.
 This is not really required but recommended.
 4. Call `build` in the above configured shell.
-This will clone all MBSim-Env repositories, it not already done manually, to `<mypath>/fmatvec`, `<mypath>/hdf5serie`, ...
+This will clone all MBSim-Env repositories, if not already done manually, to `<mypath>/fmatvec`, `<mypath>/hdf5serie`, ...
 Then it will download a large Docker image of MBSim-Env.
 After that it will completely build MBSim-Env, so this all may take some time.
 For the current progress of building MBSim-Env see the output of the script or view `file://<mypath>/build_report/result_current/index.html` via your browser.